RestKit/RestKit/Docs/Object Mapping.md

 ```

 Notable within this code are the calls to `setObjectMapping:whenValueOfKeyPath:isEqualTo:`.
 This is the declarative
-matcher form of polymorphic configuration.
+matcher form of dynamic configuration.
 When you use these matchers, RestKit will invoke `valueForKeyPath:` on your
 mappable data and then attempt to compare the resulting value with the value provided in the invocation.
 If you have
 a simple string or numeric value that can be used to differentiate your mappings, then you don't need to use the
-delegate or block callbacks at all to perform polymorphic mapping.
+delegate or block callbacks at all to perform dynamic mapping.

 That's all there is to it.
-RestKit will invoke the polymorphic mapping with the data and apply whatever object
+RestKit will invoke the dynamic mapping with the data and apply whatever object
 mapping is returned to that data.
 You can even decline the mapping of individual elements by returning a nil mapping.
 This can be useful to filter out unwanted information deep within an object graph.